Constrained Boundary Labeling: Introduction

 Annotating features of interest with textual information in illustrations, e.g., in technical, medical, or geographic domains, is an important and challenging task in graphic design and information visualization.
 One common guideline when creating such labeled illustrations is to ``not obscure important details with labels''~\cite[p.~35]{Briscoe.1990}.
 Therefore, for complex illustrations, designers tend to place the labels outside the illustrations, creating an \emph{external labeling} as shown in \cref{fig:illustration-motivation_a}.
-Feature points, called \emph{sites}, are connected to descriptive labels with non-crossing polyline \emph{leaders}, while optimizing an objective function, e.g., the leader length.
+Feature points, called \emph{sites}, are connected to descriptive labels with non-crossing polyline \emph{leaders}, while optimizing an objective function, e.g., the total leader length.

-External labeling is a well-studied area both from a practical visualization perspective and from a formal algorithmic perspective~\cite{Bekos.2021}.
-One aspect of external labeling that has not yet been thoroughly studied in the literature, though, and which we investigate in this paper, is that of constraining the placement of (subsets of) labels in the optimization process.
-The sequential arrangement of external labels along the boundary of the illustration creates new spatial proximities between the labels that do not necessarily correspond to the geometric proximity patterns of the sites in the illustration.
+External labeling is a well-studied area both from a practical visualization perspective~\cite{Battersby2011} and from a formal algorithmic perspective~\cite{Bekos.2021}.
+One aspect of external labeling that has not yet been thoroughly studied in the literature is that of constraining the placement of (subsets of) labels in the creation process.
+The sequential arrangement of external labels along the boundary of the illustration creates spatial proximities between the labels that do not necessarily correspond to the geometric proximity patterns of the sites in the illustration.
 Hence, it is of interest in many applications to put constraints on the grouping and ordering of these labels in order to improve the readability and semantic coherence of the labeled illustration.
 Examples of such constraints could be to group labels of semantically related sites or to restrict the top-to-bottom order of certain labels to reflect some ordering of their sites in the illustration; see \cref{fig:illustration-motivation_a}, where the inner and outer layers of the sun are grouped and ordered from the core to the surface.